Juul: Prevalence among adolescents

 A May 2018 Truth Initiative survey found that 74% of Juul users ages 12–17 obtained their Juul device from a brick and mortar store, 52% from a friend or family member, and 6% online (respondents could select multiple answers).
-For context, Juul estimates that 90% of its sales are in brick and mortar stores.
+Juul estimates that 90% of its sales are in brick and mortar stores.
 The survey also found that 89% of youth attempts to buy a Juul online succeeded.
 However, Juul changed its age-verification policies in October 2018 in response to FDA pressure, with employees manually checking drivers licenses against public records for exact matches, rejecting anyone under 21 but also rejecting or deterring many adults.

 Health concerns

 In a documentary for CNBC, Burns said that the effect of vaping on Juul users, including minors, is unknown.
 Burns told Carl Quintanilla, "Frankly, we don't know today.
 We have not done the long-term, longitudinal clinical testing that we need to do."
 In sampling multiple e-cigarette delivery systems, a 2019 study found Juul pods were the only product to demonstrate in vitro cytotoxicity from both nicotine and flavor chemical content, in particular ethyl maltol.
 Vape liquid pods may contain numerous other compounds and are known to provide unreliable nicotine delivery that is often inconsistent with the labeling.

 These liquid pods also contain propylene glycol, which has been shown to induce airway epithelial injury and deep airway inflammation.
 Due to a story about the vaped-induced lung disease in the US, an upsurge of people began tweeting about giving up Juuling within a 24-hour period.